-

 (4) Hardening of critical facilities and utilities.

-SECTION 2D.1.(d) Cost‑Share. – There is no cost‑share or matching requirement by recipients to receive grants under the Program.
+SECTION 2C.1.(d) Cost‑Share. – There is no cost‑share or matching requirement by recipients to receive grants under the Program.
 Recipients of grants will be paid under a reimbursement model for costs incurred for eligible flood mitigation or engineering assistance grants.

-SECTION 2D.1.(e) Maximum Grant Awards. – NCEM shall not award a grant larger than (i) ten percent (10%) to a single recipient or (ii) twenty percent (20%) to a single county, of the total amount of funds appropriated in this act for the Program.
+SECTION 2C.1.(e) Maximum Grant Awards. – NCEM shall not award a grant larger than (i) ten percent (10%) to a single recipient or (ii) twenty percent (20%) to a single county, of the total amount of funds appropriated in this act for the Program.

-Subpart II‑F. Aerial Asset accessibility grant program
+Subpart II‑D. Aerial Asset accessibility grant program

-SECTION 2F.1.(a) Program; Purpose. – There is established the Aerial Asset Accessibility Grant Program (Program) to be administered by NCEM.
-The purpose of the Program is to disburse grants to local airports and airfields in the affected area to (i) repair, replace, and restore infrastructure damaged by Hurricane Helene and (ii) build and improve capacity for emergency preparedness and disaster response for future natural disasters and emergencies.
+SECTION 2D.1.(a) Program; Purpose. – There is established the Aerial Asset Accessibility Grant Program (Program) to be administered by NCEM.
+The purpose of the Program is to disburse grants to local airports in the affected area to (i) repair, replace, and restore infrastructure damaged by Hurricane Helene and (ii) build and improve capacity for emergency preparedness and disaster response for future natural disasters and emergencies.
 NCEM shall consult with the Department of Transportation if grant applications concern airport roads or other infrastructure, as necessary.

-SECTION 2F.1.(b) Grants for Damaged Infrastructure. – NCEM shall disburse grants to eligible recipients to repair, replace, and restore infrastructure on airport property, including terminals, runways, gates, hangars, curtilage structures, airport roads, and other structures damaged by Hurricane Helene.
+SECTION 2D.1.(b) Grants for Damaged Infrastructure. – NCEM shall disburse grants to eligible recipients to repair, replace, and restore infrastructure on airport property, including terminals, runways, gates, hangars, curtilage structures, airport roads, and other structures damaged by Hurricane Helene.
 Applicants for these grants must pursue insurance coverage and federal aid prior to being awarded a grant for these purposes.

-SECTION 2F.1.(c) Grants for Capacity for Emergency Preparedness. – NCEM shall disburse grants to eligible recipients to improve the capacity for emergency preparedness and disaster response through capital projects and infrastructure and communication improvements on airfield property.
+SECTION 2D.1.(c) Grants for Capacity for Emergency Preparedness. – NCEM shall disburse grants to eligible recipients to improve the capacity for emergency preparedness and disaster response through capital projects and infrastructure and communication improvements on airfield property.
 Eligible recipients must demonstrate how the project or improvement will increase emergency preparedness and disaster response.

 (1) Must have a fuel truck available 24 hours per day and seven days per week.